 The Anthropological Society of South Australia (Inc.) was founded in 1926, the first society of its type to be established in Australia.

-Early members of the Society such as Norman Tindale, Charles Mountford, Frederic Wood Jones, Thomas Campbell and Robert Pulleine were amongst the pioneers in the study of anthropology and archaeology in this country..
+Early founding members of the society include Norman Tindale, Charles Mountford, Frederic Wood Jones, Thomas Campbell and Robert Pulleine..

 (1) To bring together people from all walks of life who share an interest in learning about other cultures;